Osman Yousefzada: Writing

 Osman has written on various themes of Race, Labour and marginalised communities.
-In 2022 he published an memoir, called The Go Between.
+In 2022 he published a memoir, called The Go Between.
 The memoir gives an insight about growing up in the 80's in Birmingham, in a closed Pakistani migrant community.
 The book has received critical acclaim.
 Stephen Fry reviewed it as 'One of the greatest childhood memoirs of our time'.
 Hanif Kureishi has said that it was 'Poetic and moving' and The Guardian reviewed it as magic behind closed doors.
 The memoir was longlisted for the Polari First Book Prize in 2022 and won the Slightly Foxed prize in 2023.

 Fashion

-American vogue wrote ‘Yousefzada’s multidisciplinary work spans clothing, publishing, sculpture, video, and installation art, all broaching themes of inclusivity and social justice through the medium of fashion long before they became industry buzzwords’.
+Vogue wrote ‘Yousefzada’s multidisciplinary work spans clothing, publishing, sculpture, video, and installation art, all broaching themes of inclusivity and social justice through the medium of fashion long before they became industry buzzwords’.

 Yousefzada launched his eponymous label, Osman, in 2008.
 He earned a reputation at London's fashion weeks that year mostly by the black dresses he designed, which prompted the U.S. Vogue magazine to call him the "re-inventor of the Little Black Dress".

 Within a few years of launching his label, Yousefzada had become a "fashion powerhouse".
 Some of his famous clients include Beyoncé, Emily Blunt and Lady Gaga.
 Beyoncé wore an Osman dress at the 55th Annual Grammy Awards.

 In 2016 he won the Outstanding Achievement in Art & Design at the 6th Asian Awards.

 Yousefzada, practice has been interdisciplinary, his first commission was by Jerwood Arts in 2005 at the Wapping Project, and his first solo exhibition at the Ikon Gallery was in 2018.
 The exhibition was made to demonstrate the inequalities in systems of mass production, as well as experiences with migration.

 In 2019, Yousefzada opened up a temporary space in London's Floral Street which he named House of Osman.

-In 2020 Ecoage said that Yousefzada ‘took the boldest stance’.
+In 2020, Ecoage said that Yousefzada ‘took the boldest stance’.
 That is to say, he showed no clothes.
-Instead he invited a diverse audience and the press to the Whitechapel Gallery on the Sunday of fashion week and showed the short elegiac and intense film ‘Her Dreams Are Bigger,’ about Bangladeshi garment workers response to ‘made in Bangladesh’ clothing.
+Instead he invited an audience and the press to the Whitechapel Gallery on the Sunday of fashion week and showed the short film ‘Her Dreams Are Bigger,’ about Bangladeshi garment workers response to ‘made in Bangladesh’ clothing.
 Turning the lens from the wearer to the maker.

 Yousefzada's artistic practice and garment making have been consistently intertwined, but his current focus lies in his activism, visual art practice, writing and research.